enorfelt/mob/README.md

 ## How can one customize it?
 You can set several environment variables, such as `MOBSWTICHER_WipBranch` and `MOBSWTICHER_RemoteName`, that will be picked up by `mob`.
 See [the appsettings.json for an extensive list](https://github.com/enorfelt/MobSwitcher/blob/master/src/MobSwitcher.Cli/appsettings.json).
 Use `MOBSWTICHER_`as prefix.

+Pretty print is enabled by default.
+It uses the [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) Hack font face.
+You need to install it and enable it in your terminal.
+If you want to disable pretty print, you need to set MOBSWITCHER_UsePrettyPrint to false.

 ## How to install on Windows vi Chocolatey